eurekalabs-io/challenges/mobile/react-native/pictures-everywhere.md

 Screens:

-- Splash screen:
+- Splash screen: This is the initial screen, it will show up for some seconds showing a "loading" or "welcome" text.

-- Main screen:
+- Main screen: This will contain the pictures taken by user as thumbnails listed one next to other as "mosaic" view.
+Also this screen has the "Take picture" action.

-- Take picture screen:
+- Take picture screen: This will open up the device's camera so the user can take the picture and grab the location coordinates using GPS.
+You can come back to the main screen using the "back" action at the top - left.

-- Picture screen:
+- Picture screen: This will show the picture in full size along with the location.
+You can come back to the main screen using the "back" action at the top - left.

 ### Wireframes: